-These apple nachos with a vegan caramel sauce make the perfect healthy treat, snack or appetizer!
-They’re easily customizable and great for the whole family!
-Who could resist a plate of these apple nachos!? {Gluten-free & Vegan-friendly}
+These healthy apple nachos are made with a homemade vegan caramel sauce for the perfect nutritious snack, treat or appetizer!
+They’re easily customizable and great for the whole family! {Gluten-free & Vegan-friendly}

 Table of Contents

-- Easy – Although it looks complicated, this snack is actually super simple to whip together.
+- Easy: Although it may look complicated, this snack is actually super simple to whip together.
 Prepare a batch of the healthy caramel sauce in advance to cut down on prep time even more!

-- Kid-friendly – If you’re looking for a fun way to incorporate more fresh produce and healthy fats into your kids’ menu, these apple nachos are the perfect healthy treat!
+- Kid-friendly: If you’re looking for a fun way to incorporate more fresh produce and healthy fats into your kids’ menu, these apple nachos are the perfect healthy snack!
 Get your kids involved by letting them drizzle on the “caramel sauce” and choose the toppings!

-- Easily customizable – You can use the suggested toppings or sub in your own favourites!
+- Easily customizable: You can use the suggested toppings or sub in your own favorites!
 It can be adapted according to your taste preferences and can easily be made nut-free and dairy-free if there are any allergies or intolerances.

 Ingredient Notes

-- Apples – The apple slices form the base of this recipe and add a nice sweet crunch that pairs perfectly with the healthy “caramel sauce.”
-See below for suggestions on which types of apples to use.
+- Fresh Apples: The apple slices form the base of this recipe and add a nice sweet crunch that pairs perfectly with the healthy “caramel sauce.”
+See FAQs below for suggestions on which types of apples to use.

-- Almond butter – The almond butter makes the perfect healthy substitute for caramel sauce, especially when combined with some maple syrup and vanilla extract!
+- Almond butter: The almond butter makes the perfect healthy substitute for caramel sauce, especially when combined with some maple syrup and vanilla extract!
 Look for one that has no added salt or sugar.
 I also prefer to use one that’s smooth and a little more runny since it’s easier to drizzle over the apple slices.
-You can also sub in another nut butter like natural peanut butter or cashew butter or a nut-free option such as Wow butter, sun butter or pumpkin seed butter, if desired.

-- Maple syrup – The maple syrup adds a bit of sweetness to the caramel sauce and a pleasant maple flavour.
+- Maple syrup: The maple syrup adds a bit of sweetness to the caramel sauce and a pleasant maple flavor.
 Use 100% pure maple syrup if possible.

-Top the apple slices with a sprinkle of unsweetened coconut flakes, sliced almonds, chocolate chips, and chopped pecans (or sub in any preferred toppings).
-This healthy chocolate granola or any of the flavours of this almond butter granola would taste amazing on them too!
+- Top the apple slices with a sprinkle of unsweetened coconut flakes, sliced almonds, chocolate chips, and chopped pecans (or sub in any preferred toppings).
+This healthy chocolate granola or any of the flavors of this almond butter granola would taste amazing on them too!

 Drizzle a little more of the caramel sauce onto the apple slices.
 Enjoy!